adamplouff/scriptui-battlestyle/README.md

 # BattleStyle
 This is the internal styling toolkit for Battle Axe tools to get around the standard ScriptUI grossness.
-It's kinda hacky and utilizes a weird ScriptUI `moveTo()` method to draw single-color, resolution independent icons buttons without the need for local files.
+It's kinda hacky and utilizes a weird ScriptUI `moveTo()` method to draw single-color, straight-line vector, resolution independent icons buttons without the need for local files.
 If that's your scene then go crazy with it.

 This is also my ScriptUI template to speed up the AE script setup process.